Music

 - Repeatability: Not Repeatable.

-- Hours: 4 hours lecture per week, 1 hour lab per week.
-60 hours total per quarter.
-(60 hours total per quarter.)
+- Hours: 4 hours lecture per week, 3 hours lab per week.
+84 hours total per quarter.

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: